knazir/custom-tab-sorter-ext/README.md

 ## 🎯 What is Tab Sorter?

-Tab Sorter is a powerful Chrome extension that lets you **organize your browser tabs based on actual content from the web pages**.
+Tab Sorter is a Chrome extension that lets you **organize your browser tabs based on actual content from the web pages**.
 Instead of just sorting by title or URL, you can extract and sort by any value visible on the page — product prices, ratings, dates, or any custom field you specify.

 ### Perfect for:
 - 🛍️ **Shopping** — Sort products by price across multiple stores